You’ve just learned your organization is going through an acquisition. No matter what industry you’re in, an M&A is a stressful experience.

 Overall, I believe the acquisition will be good for our organization.

-If people are uncertain, they’ll go looking for answers from their manager or a colleague or a friend who knows someone who works for the legal firm overseeing the merger.
+If people are uncertain, they’ll go looking for answers from their manager or a colleague or a friend who knows someone who works for the consulting firm overseeing the merger.
 You get the idea.
 The result is that your organization loses control of the message.
 And the perceived message will determine whether employees:

 - Believe it’s worth it to go above and beyond in their role, otherwise known as showing “discretionary effort”